 Get on the Scale

-Use a Scale which Includes BMI & Body Fat Percentage
+Use a Scale which Includes BMI and Body Fat Percentage

-This first one is the Weight Watcher Conair scale that I have used over the past 5 years.
+This first one is the Conair Scale which I have used over the past 5 years.

 Flaring Nostrils – A True Story